 3) Explain to the respondents how to use the form, fill out the previous (= first) day with them and request them to use it for the duration of the reference period (consider proposing an incentive where those respondents who regularly (daily) fill the form will, at the end of the survey, receive a payment; respondents' compliance must be controlled through spot-check visits).

 4) Calculate the indicator's value by summing up the expenditures of all surveyed households and dividing them by the total number of households.

 Disaggregate the data by wealth.

 3) Expenditures are often prone to significant changes in time (determined by the income availability, festivals and other factors).
-Do your best to collect baseline and endline data in the same period of a year; otherwise it is very likely that they will not be comparable.
+To ensure that the baseline and endline data is comparable, do your best to collect it in the same period of a year (unless you work in an emergency context where it is not possible to wait with an endline survey until the time of a year when the baseline survey was conducted).
 Avoid collecting data during the times of unusual expenditures (e.g. festivals).

 4) Be aware that if you interview only one household member, s/he might not have a complete overview of the other members' expenditures.

 5) Do not use long recall periods – although it might seem that they capture more expenditures and therefore provide better data, in reality, they are very imprecise as people simply do not remember all the expenses they made and usually provide incorrect data.

 6) Households' expenditures are not necessarily a good indicator of their well-being.
 A rural household that spends an average of 100 USD per month, does not pay any rent and produces most of its food might be much better off than an urban household spending 250 USD per month.
 Compare data from households with similar characteristics only.